tsdh/sotesola2012/README.md

 such implementation is parsed to a java syntax graph by using [EMFText](http://www.emftext.org/index.php/EMFText)'s [JaMoPPC](http://www.jamopp.org) parser.
-Thus, abstract java syntax graph are represented as huge EMF models.
+Thus, abstract java syntax graph are represented as EMF models.
+The largest model, the one for the swing implementation, contains 115520 objects and 134479 references.

 To solve the two problems stated above, the
 [FunnyQT library](https://github.com/jgralab/funnyqt) is used.
 FunnyQT is a model querying and transformation library for TGraphs and EMF models written in Clojure.

+For every class in each syntax graph, all six **Kemerer and Chidamber complexity metrics** are calculated.
+All metric values are aggregated over all 101 implementations, and so you'll also get a ranking of the 10 most complex classes in the complete 101 corpus concerning each metric.

-For every class in each syntax graph, all six Kemerer and Chidamber complexity metrics are calculated, and a uml-alike diagram is generated showing all classes and interfaces including generalization, implementation, and usage relationships (a classifier uses another classifier if it has a field of the other's type or if it has a method whose return type is the other classifier).
+Furthermore, for each 101 implementation, a **UML-alike diagram** is generated showing all classes and interfaces including generalization, implementation, and usage relationships.
+Here, a classifier uses another classifier if it has a field of the other's type or if it has a method whose return type is the other classifier.

 See below how to run that stuff.